mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

     -   **Clear the field**: It can clear the field if the referent is unreachable.

 Using those primitive operations, the VM binding can support different flavours of finalizers and/or weak references.
-We will discuss different use cases in the following sections.
+We will discuss common use cases in the following sections.

 ## Supporting finalizers

 Different VMs define "finalizer" differently, but they all involve performing operations when an object is dead.
-The general way to handle finalizer is visiting all **finalizable objects** (i.e. objects that have associated finalization operations), check if they are dead and, if dead, do something about them.
+The general way to handle finalizer is visiting all **finalizable objects** (i.e. objects that have associated finalization operations), check if they are unreachable and, if unreachable, do something about them.

 ### Identifying finalizable objects

 Some VMs determine whether an object is finalizable by its type.
 In Java, for example, an object is finalizable if its `finalize()` method is overridden.
-We can register instances of such types when they are constructed.
+The VM binding can maintain a list of finalizable objects, and register instances of such types into that list when they are constructed.

-Some VMs can attach finalizing operations to an object after it is created.
-The VM can maintain a list of objects with attached finalizers, or maintain a (weak) hash map that maps finalizable objects to its associated finalizers.
+Some VMs can dynamically attach finalizing operations to individual objects after objects are created.
+The VM binding can maintain a list of objects with attached finalizers, or maintain a (weak) hash map that maps finalizable objects to its associated finalizers.

 ### When to run finalizers?

-Depending on the semantics, finalizers can be executed during GC or during mutator time after GC.
+Depending on the finalizer semantics in different VMs, finalizers can be executed during GC or during mutator time after GC.

-The VM binding can run finalizers in `Scanning::process_weak_refs` after finding a finalizable object dead.
-But beware that MMTk is usually run with multiple GC workers.
-The VM binding can parallelise the operations by creating work packets.
+The VM binding can run finalizers immediately in `Scanning::process_weak_refs` when finding a finalizable object unreachable.
+Beware that executing finalizers can be time-consuming.
+The VM binding can creating work packets and let each work packet process a part of all finalizable objects.
+In this way, multiple GC workers can process finalizable objects in parallel.
 The `Scanning::process_weak_refs` function is executed in the `VMRefClosure` stage, so the created work packets shall be added to the same bucket.

-If the finalizers should be executed after GC, the VM binding should enqueue them to VM-specific queues so that they can be picked up after GC.
+If the finalizers should be executed after GC, the VM binding should enqueue such jobs to VM-specific queues so that they can be picked up by mutator threads after GC.

 ### Reading the body of dead object

 In some VMs, finalizers can read the fields in dead objects.
-Such fields usually include information needed for cleaning up resources held by the object, such as file descriptors and pointers to memory or objects not managed by GC.
+Such fields usually include information needed for cleaning up resources held by the object, such as file descriptors and pointers to memory not managed by GC.

-`Scanning::process_weak_refs` is executed in the `VMRefClosure` stage, which happens after the strong transitive closure (including all objects reachable from roots following only strong references) has been computed, but before any object has been released (which happens in the `Release` stage).
+`Scanning::process_weak_refs` is executed in the `VMRefClosure` stage, which happens after computing transitive closure, but before any object has been released (which happens in the `Release` stage).
 This means the body of all objects, live or dead, can still be accessed during this stage.

-Therefore, if the VM needs to execute finalizers during GC, the VM binding can execute them in `process_weak_refs`, or create work packets in the `VMRefClosure` stage.
+Therefore, there is no problem reading the object body if the VM binding executes finalizers immediately in `process_weak_refs`, or in created work packets in the `VMRefClosure` stage.

-However, if the VM needs to execute finalizers after GC, there will be a problem because the object will be reclaimed, and memory of the object will be overwritten by other objects.
+However, if the VM needs to execute finalizers after GC, it will be a problem because the object will have been reclaimed, and memory of the object will have been overwritten by other objects.
 In this case, the VM will need to "resurrect" the dead object.

 ### Resurrecting dead objects